 - 1 heaping tbsp flax meal + 3 tbsp water = 1 egg

-3. Chia Seeds are best used in banana or spiced quick breads, muffins, pancakes, grainy cookies and brownies.
+3. Chia Seeds are best used in banana or spiced quick bread, muffins, pancakes, grainy cookies, and brownies.
 When combined with water and baking powder, the fat and fiber in them will thicken well making them a great replacement for eggs.
 They work in baking in a similar way to flax seeds.
 When they are ground they thicken more than flax seeds, which is great for binding in your baked goods.
 They are full of vital omega-3 fatty acids and fiber.

 Chia Seed Egg Replacer Tips: